-When is the next Apple iPhone, iPad, iOS or Macbook launch event, what new products will Apple launch and how can I watch the Apple event live?
-Here's all you need to know about the most recent events and what Apple is set to launch in 2018, plus a recap of the biggest reveals of 2017.
+When is the next Apple iPhone, iPad, iOS or Macbook launch event, what new products will Apple launch and how can I watch the event live?
+Here’s all you need to know about what Apple is set to launch in 2018, plus a recap of the biggest reveals of 2017.

-Plenty already for Apple fans to get excited about, and that's just on the hardware side.
-We've also seen big software updates in the form of MacOS High Sierra, iOS 11 and beyond.
+That’s just on the hardware side, too.
+2017 also brought us some big software updates, in the form of MacOS High Sierra, iOS 11 and beyond.

 The first reveal of 2017 was on March 21, where the Cupertino company unveiled its all-new 9.7-inch iPad.
 This is an affordable (ish) tablet at just £339, offering slashed specs compared to the 9.7-inch iPad Pro but at a much more enticing price point.
 In other words, it’s great news for anyone who just wants to watch video and play games, on a full-screen device.

 Check out our full Apple launch round-up to see everything that was announced in March.

 Next up came WWDC 2017, where we saw a whole bunch of new hardware and software launched in just over two hours.

 What was launched at Apple’s WWDC 2017 event?

 WWDC 2017 kicked off on June 5 and Apple used the event to launch iOS 11.
 This is the latest version of the operating system found on the iPad and iPhone.
 Loads of great new features were announced, including significant updates to existing apps.

 As if the software side wasn’t enough, Apple also revealed a new 10.5-inch iPad Pro and a good-looking iMac Pro.
 That’s some seriously high-end kit.
 Unsurprisingly, these devices come at quite a high price, as they’re aimed at professional users.